eProsima/Fast-DDS-docs/docs/fastddsgen/usage/usage.rst

 Running the *Fast DDS-Gen* Java application
 ----------------------------------------------

-First the steps outlined in :ref:`Linux installation of Fast DDS-Gen <fastddsgen_sl>` or :ref:`Window installation of Fast DDS-Gen <fastddsgen_sw>` must be accomplished for the installation of *Fast DDS-Gen*.
+First, the steps outlined in :ref:`Linux installation of Fast DDS-Gen <fastddsgen_sl>` or :ref:`Window installation of Fast DDS-Gen <fastddsgen_sw>` must be accomplished for the installation of *Fast DDS-Gen*.
 According to this section, an executable file for Linux and Windows that runs the Java *Fast DDS-Gen* application is available in the ``scripts`` folder.